USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 available resources is by logging into the head node, `hii.rc.usf.edu`, and referring to the `sinfo` example [Show All HII-HPC ResourcesE](sinfo.html#show-all-hii-hpc-resources) to obtain the most current information.

+#### 4. Can I get package "X" installed on the HII-HPC Cluster?

+There are a number of USF RC pre-built packages available on the HII-HPC cluster via [Modules](modules.html).